nwisbeta/github.io/pages/app_design/standard-features.md

 Help content should contain step by step instructions and relevant images (Material.io).

 ## Feed (if used)

-Feed must include regularly updated information such as:
+A feed is a feature which provides regularly updated information such as:
 * News
 * Content
 * Notices
 * Social Media

-Feed must display date and time that each item was received.
+A feed must display date and time that each item was received.

 ### Feed page
 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-feed-example.png">

 Enable scroll gestures, to allow the user to move through the feed items - see [Touch Gesture Controls](/touch-gesture-control.html).

+Information-only content does not require a notification, or action on the part of the user.

+Critical feed items which require a response from the user, must:
-Critical feed items must provide a notification to alert the user.
+* Provide a notification to alert the user, such as vibrating the phone or a sound

-Any critical feed item must enable the user to address and resolve the issue, using protocols that have been established and signed off at the executive governance level.
+* Must enable the user to address and resolve the issue, using protocols that the executive governance group have established

 In-app notifications - see [Pop Ups](/popups.html) - should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).